North Korea fires missile amid tension over Russia arms aid | Law-Order

 North Korea fires missile amid tension over Russia arms aid

+The White House said on Thursday that North Korea completed an initial arms delivery of infantry rockets and missiles to a private Russian military company, the Wagner Group, to shore up Russian forces in Ukraine.
+Wagner owner Yevgeny Prigozhin denied the assertion as "gossip and speculation."
+Canada on Friday levelled its own charges that North Korea had supplied the Wagner Group with weapons, saying the delivery "clearly violates international law and United Nations Security Council resolutions."
+Pyongyang's foreign ministry on Friday also denied a Japanese media report on munitions shipments to Russia, calling it "groundless".

-North Korea fired two ballistic missiles towards the sea off its east coast on Friday, the South Korean military said, the latest in an unprecedented number of missile tests this year.
-Coming only days after two other missiles were launched and just after allegations were made on Thursday the country is shipping munitions to Russian forces in Ukraine, the incident shows that North Korea does not intend to stop the provocative actions its neighbours say are destabilising regional security.
+North Korea fired two ballistic missiles toward the sea off its east coast on Friday, the South Korean military said, the latest in an unprecedented number of missile tests this year.
+Coming only days after two other missiles were launched and a day after allegations were made the country is shipping munitions to Russian forces in Ukraine, North Korea continued actions its neighbours say are destabilising the region.

-South Korea's Joint Chiefs of Staff (JCS) said the missiles flew 350 km (217.5 miles) and 250 km, respectively, after being fired at around 16:30 p.m.
+South Korea's Joint Chiefs of Staff said the missiles flew 350 km (217.5 miles) and 250 km, respectively, after being fired at around 16:30 p.m.
 (0730 GMT) from the Sunan area of the North Korean capital Pyongyang.
 Japan's coast guard also reported a suspected ballistic missile launch.
-Such launches are a "serious provocation that harms peace and stability" on the Korean peninsula and beyond and a clear violation of U.N. resolutions, the JCS said, urging an immediate halt.
+Such launches are a "serious provocation that harms peace and stability" on the Korean peninsula and beyond and a clear violation of U.N. resolutions, South Korea's military said, urging an immediate halt.

 Japanese Chief Cabinet Secretary Hirokazu Matsuno condemned the latest launch as "absolutely unacceptable."
 "North Korea's rapid escalation of provocations in a series of actions threatens the peace and security of Japan's region and the international community," Matsuno told reporters.